sparsileg/Photyx/design/development_notes.md

 2. **Background cache builder** similarly used single-channel indexing for RGB data, producing garbled images.
 The background builder now correctly handles the multi-channel case.
 3. **`commands.ts`** was hardcoding `colorSpace: 'Mono'` — fixed to use `channels === 3 ?
 'RGB' : 'Mono'`.

+### 3.20 TIFF Reader

+The TIFF reader uses the `tiff` crate (pure Rust, no native dependencies — no vcpkg required).
+It supports U8, U16, U32, and F32 pixel formats and Grayscale and RGB color spaces.

+U32 TIFFs are downconverted to U16 by taking the high 16 bits (`v >> 16`).
+This matches the behavior of the XISF reader for U32 data.
+U32 is not a supported internal pixel type (§5.5).

+Already-stretched images (e.g., 8-bit exported TIFFs from PixInsight or similar tools) will appear blown out when AutoStretch is applied, because AutoStretch assumes linear input.
+This is expected behavior, not a bug.

 ---

 ## 4. Tauri Commands (Implemented)